CMU-IDS-2020/a3-wqyf/writeup.md

 ### Dataset
 We used the NYC Taxi Trip Duration dataset.
 The dataset origionally has 1458644 trip records of 2016 NYC Yellow Cab.
 For this project, we are particularlly interested in the trip-record of 2016/01/01 - 2016/01/31 the post-holiday month, so we resample the month January of the data which is 222038 records.

+### Date and Location filtering
+We allow the user to query base on the data and time.
+Given the users specified address, we use the geoapi to find the corresponding longitude and latitude.
+Then we find all pick-ups falls into the user-specified circle, where the center is user specified address.

+### Animation and Color encoding
+We used the pick-up and drop-off location to find the displacement.
+Then given the displacement, we find the maximum speed, then we encode the Red and Green use the velocity by using 255- velo*255/maxvelo and velo*255/maxvelo.
 # References

 Calculation for location based search: https://stackoverflow.com/questions/58548566/selecting-rows-in-geopandas-or-pandas-based-on-latitude-longitude-and-radius  <br />